 (Carlisle, Pa.) – The Dickinson women's track & field team had a great showing at the 2017 Centennial Conference Outdoor Championships, earning multiple All-Conference honors with a second place finish in the team standings.
-Head Coach Don Nichter was voted the Coach of the Year for the second straight outdoor season, and was the 2016-17 Indoor Track & Field Coach of the Year as well.
+Head Coach Don Nichter was voted the Coach of the Year and was the 2016-17 Indoor Track & Field Coach of the Year as well.

 Seniors Jamie George (Hightstown, N.J./The Peddie School) and Adriana Frayne-Reixa (Bethesda, Md./Walt Whitman) joined junior Caitlin Farrell (Glastonbury, Conn./Glastonbury) and sophomore Olivia Watson (Weston, Conn./Weston) to win the title and claim First-team honors in the 4x800 relay.

 George was named to the Second-team with silver medal performances in the 800 meters and the 4x100 relay.

 Sophomore Naji Thompson (Springfield, N.J./Oak Knoll) had a great championship meet, earning First-team honors with a win in the 100 meters, adding Second-team honors with silver medals in the 200 meters and with the 4x100 meter relay.

 Senior Aphnie Germain (Orange, N.J./Orange) earned Second-team honors with the 4x100 relay and gave Dickinson a one-two finish in the 100 meters, capturing the silver medal.
 She received honorable mention with a third-place finish in the 200 meters, capping a brilliant senior season and career.